NannyML/nannyml/docs/quick.rst

 While :ref:`developing the monitored model<dataset-real-world-ma-employment>` we discovered that the primary predictors for this problem are the first two features, namely `AGEP` (person's age) and `SCHL` (education level).
-Focusing on these features, we will employ :ref:`the univariate drift detection module<_univariate_drift_detection>` to examine the distribution behavior of each covariate.
+Focusing on these features, we will employ :ref:`the univariate drift detection module<_univariate_drift_detection>` to examine the distribution behavior of these two variables.
 We will instantiate the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator` class with required parameters, fit on ``df_reference`` and calculate on ``df_analysis``.